1. Dollis Hill Estate

 6. Later uses

 When the Empire Exhibition was on at Wembley, in 1924-5, the house was used as accommodation for groups of children visiting the exhibition.
-After that, the house became a restaurant, except for a period in the Second World War, when Churchill's War Cabinet met there during 1941, (presumably because it was pleasanter than the secret underground bunker up the hill at the Post Office Research Station).

 From 1974 the house was used for training courses for catering students, until it was closed in 1989.